Rice-OwlSat/owlsat-hardware/README.md

 (or alternatively use Falstad (https://www.falstad.com/circuit/) as it's a simpler interface and just as good for simple circuits that don't require specialized ICs)

+git - FOSS version control software.
+Use git bash for Windows and optionally github desktop of another GUI for easier management.

 # To-do (this is somewhat still a jumble of useful ideas)

 - ~~Copy OWK repo hardware~~